zaidalyafeai/curator/examples/stratos-r1-data-generation/README.md

 python combine_data.py
 ```

 ## Training and Evaluation

-We trained Bespoke-Stratos-32B, our reasoning model distilled from DeepSeek-R1 and using Berkeley NovaSky’s Sky-T1 data pipeline.
+Using the dataset generated above, we trained Bespoke-Stratos-32B, our reasoning model distilled from DeepSeek-R1 and using Berkeley NovaSky’s Sky-T1 data pipeline.
 The model outperforms Sky-T1 and o1-preview in reasoning (Math and Code) benchmarks, and almost reaches the performance of DeepSeek-R1-Distill-Qwen-32B while being trained on 47x fewer examples:

 | Benchmark | Bespoke-Stratos-32B | Sky-T1-32B | o1-preview | DeepSeek-R1 (reported) | DeepSeek-R1-Distill-Qwen-32B (ours / reported) |
 |-----------|--------------------:|------------:|-----------:|----------------------:|--------------------------------------------:|